chxnkm/chxnkm/README.md

 # Hello, I'm Kang Ming!

-I’m am a penultimate year computer science student studying at Nanyang Technological University.
+I’m am a final year computer science student studying at Nanyang Technological University.

 I’m interested in Machine Learning as well as the latest advancements in Artifical Intelligence.<br>